Ram1709899/Productivity-Channel/README.md

 3. THUMBNAIL PACKAGE (16:9 Pastel)
 the complete thumbnail prompt must a single flow single paragraph prompt.
 Provide:
-Thumbnail Concept: pastel, canva graphics based, dreamy, diagonal composition, soft glow Thumbnail Text: 2–4 words, emotionally charged
-Visual Elements: feminine textures, light leaks, cozy desk, sunrise window, floating sparkles, soft grain Style Prompt: ready to paste into AI/Canva
-Must feel elegant, minimal, emotionally magnetic.
+pastel, canva graphics based, dreamy, diagonal composition, soft glow 2–4 words, emotionally charged feminine textures, light leaks, cozy desk, sunrise window, floating sparkles, soft grain Must feel elegant, minimal, emotionally magnetic. the thumbnail should be ready to use prompt for video with the text in the single paragraph which serves as click bait.

 4. FULL 10-MIN SCRIPT (Cinematic Retention-Optimized)
 A single uninterrupted narration with: